baizidjilani/baizidjilani.github.io/_pages/about.md

 # About Me
 ---------------------
 I am a first year PhD student at Southern Illinois University Carbondale.
 My research focuses on computer vision and its applications in the medical field.
 I am particularly interested in deriving meaningful information from medical, biomedical and microscopy images to address the critical clinical problems.

+Before starting my doctoral studies, I worked as a research assistant at SUST Research Center, Sylhet, Bangladesh.
 I received my bachelor's degree from Shahjalal University of Science & Technology (SUST) in 2023, majoring in Computer Science & Engineering.

 # News
 <table style="border: none; font-size: 16px;">